 It is important to note that a trademark owner has a duty to police infringing uses of its trademark.
 If a trademark owner does not enforce its trademark rights or otherwise fails to maintain quality control over the trademark (i.e. a naked license)‚ trademark rights may be lost.
 As such‚ for all important trademarks we strongly recommend that our clients utilize a trademark watch so that we are promptly notified of any infringing uses.
 We have learned that the sooner you tell an infringer to cease use‚ the more likely you are to be successful.

 If you are involved in a trademark infringement or trademark litigation matter‚ we highly recommend that you seek the advice of a trademark lawyer before making contact with the other side.
 Part of the reason for this is simply that the infringer will take you more seriously.
 We have offices in San Diego‚ Orange County and Los Angeles.
-We also offer local counsel and pro hac vice services.
 If you are interested in having our law firm assist you with a trademark infringement issue‚ please contact us.